 The most common side effects include small amounts of blood in the urine, urine urgency, pelvic ache and painful urination.
 The majority of patients experience a decrease of symptoms in four weeks or less.
 Patients report returning to normal daily activities in approximately 7-10 days after the UroLift System is administered.

-For more resources on an enlarged prostate, or for more information on UroLift as a BPH treatment, please contact the Plano, Dallas, Frisco and Richardson, Texas urology office of Dr. Mark Allen.
+For more resources on an enlarged prostate, or for more information on UroLift as a BPH treatment, please contact the Plano, Frisco and Dallas, Texas urology office of Dr. Mark Allen.